Detailed Information on Pandora’s Initial Franchise Fee, Royalty Fee + 12 Other Fees (Items 5 and 6, 2021 FDD)

 - If you fail to obtain the specified insurance, Pandora may obtain such insurance and charge the premiums and any other related expenses to you, which you must promptly pay.

 - The cost of insurance varies depending on your locale and accident record.
-The estimated cost of insurance for Pandora franchisees for the first year, however, ranges from $4,000 to $7,000 per year.
+The estimated cost of insurance for Pandora franchisees for the first year, however, ranges from $4,000 to $7,000.
 For subsequent years, the cost may vary depending on your insurance carrier, Gross Sales, and workers’ salaries.

 - You must also carry Worker’s Compensation insurance at statutory limits.
 Worker’s Compensation insurance is calculated as a percentage of workers’ salaries or Gross Sales, depending on the insurance carrier and it varies significantly from state to state.